-The parties have agreed to establish a professional learning and development fund of \$2million per year over the 20-month term (\$4million in total) for teacher aides and kaiārahi i te reo.
+The parties have agreed to establish a professional learning and development fund of \$2million per year over the 20-month term (\$4million in total) for teacher aides and kaiārahi i te reo b.
+For administration staff

 The parties will finalise eligibility criteria and other implementation details within three months of ratification of the SSSCA 2022-2024 and KRCA 2022-2024.